 Why is Women's Eye Health An Important Subject?

 According to Prevent Blindness, more women than men have age-related macular degeneration, cataracts, and glaucoma.
-These are all diseases that cannot be cured, but which can be addressed and lessened with early treatment and care.
-And before care can be administered, an eye exam is needed to diagnose the problem.
+These diseases cannot be cured, but they can be addressed and lessened with early treatment and care.
+Before care can be administered, an eye exam is needed to diagnose the problem.

 Why Are Women Missing Appointments?